 We will urgently dip sample cases from the last 10 years where sexual misconduct and domestic abuse allegations have been made and those accused remain in the Met, to ensure that appropriate management measures (including vetting reviews) have been taken.

-We will also undertake a root and branch review of the Parliamentary and Diplomatic Protection Command, with a particular focus on recruitment, vetting, culture, professional standards and supervision.
+We will commission a root and branch review of the Parliamentary and Diplomatic Protection Command where Wayne Couzens was employed.
+With a strong focus on external challenge, this review will have particular focus on recruitment, vetting, culture, professional standards and supervision.
+This work will not be constrained by the current operating model and will take account of the view of the stakeholders in this critical security function.

 We work closely with the National Policing Lead for Standards and we are committed to ensuring we drive and support compliance.
 We are committed to reviewing policies in key areas as set out below.

-Internally, we have a management board lead for professionalism, at chief constable level and a dedicated Professional Standards department comprising of over 350 officers and staff.
+Internally, we have a management board lead for professionalism, at chief constable level and a dedicated professional standards department currently comprising of more than 350 officers and staff.

 We will continue to promote and encourage our people to step forward and raise concerns they have about any behaviours in the workplace.
-This is supported by our ‘Raising Concerns Policy’ that was launched in June this year across the Met, with the support of senior leaders after extensive consultation and consideration.
+This is supported by our ‘Raising Concerns Policy’ that was launched in June this year after extensive consultation and consideration.

 The policy and communications campaign highlighted the number of different ways people can report concerns either anonymously or in person and the commitment we will give to support them in these circumstances.
 This approach is far wider than just the legal position of ‘whistle blower’ and covers anyone raising any concerns at all about workplace behaviour.